 Jane M. Grant-Kels MD, FAAD

 Dr. Grant-Kels specializes in cutaneous oncology and pigmented lesions of the skin.
-She founded the first dermatology division and then department at UCONN.
-She was instrumental in the development of the Women’s Health Center at UCONN Health Center and, most recently, initiated a Cutaneous Oncology Center within the Neag Cancer Center and Department of Dermatology.
+She founded the dermatology department at UCONN.
+She was instrumental in the development of the Women’s Health Center at UCONN and, most recently, initiated a Cutaneous Oncology Center within the Neag Cancer Center and Department of Dermatology.

 Disclosures